k8godzilla/k8godzilla.github.io/_posts/2018-01-02-Linear_Algebra_Lecture_15.md

 projection\quad matrix\quad P\quad =\quad \frac { { a }{ a }^{ T } }{ { a }^{ T }a }
 $$

 Projection point can be wriiten as p = Pb.
-As projection matrix P can and only can project to any point on a, P share column space with a.
+Because p can be any point on a, P share column space with a.
 And rank(P) = rank(a) = 1.

 Projection matrix has two important properties: